s-20/unnamed/HBCore.md

 Aspects are short phrases, usually limited to three words, that describe some major aspect of your character.
 A few examples might be "Damn Good Pilot", "Retired Police Detective", or "Elven Spellsinger".
 Aspects are used to cover things like professions, major talents, ancestry, and other such things that imply a wide range of expertise.
 An Aspect can be pulled into any check it seems to apply to.

-When you can pull an Aspect into a check, it does not provide dice.
-Instead, you can re-roll any Quirks that come up, with the new roll replacing the old one.
+An Aspect provides [Synergy](Synergy.md) to checks.
+You can also [Burn](Burn.md) an Aspect to add it to a check that already has an Aspect, granting more Synergy.

-### Traits and Skills
+### Traits

-[Traits](Traits.md) and [Skills](Skills.md) provide Dice for the pool.
-For example, if you have a Strength [Trait](Trait.md) of 2 and a Melee Combat [Skill](Skills.md) of 2, you could pull them both for a "power attack" and gain 4 dice for the check.
+[Traits](Traits.md) represent general areas of talent and baseline abilities.
+Specifically, it represents places where the character is especially talented; even 1 rank in a Trait is exceptional ability.
+If you pull a Trait for a check, you gain dice for the roll equal to your current ranks in that Trait.

-Although you can normally only use one Characteristic of each type, you can add an additional Characteristic to a check by [Burning it](Burn.md) - this provides additional dice, but at a cost.
+Although you can normally only pull one Trait in a Check, you can add an additional Trait to a check by [Burning](Burn.md) it.

+### Skills

+[Skills](Skills.md) represent areas of training and learned abilities or lore.
+Although ranks in a skill can represent a certain degree of natural talent, ranks generally indicate intentional training in that area.
+If you pull a SKill into a check, you gain dice equal to your ranks in the Skill.

+You can only pull one Skill into a check, and you cannot normally [Burn](Burn.md) skills.
+If you have 5 ranks in a useful related skill, however, you can claim [Synergy](Synergy.md).

 #### Foci

 [Foci](Foci.md) are a subset of [Skill](Skills.md)s; essentially, while [Skills](Skills.md) are broad and cover a lot of ground, a [Focus](Foci.md) is very specific.
 For example, while there is an Athletics [Skill](Skills.md) that covers all sorts of physical activity, a character might have a [Focus](Foci.md) in a particular sport.

-A [Focus](Foci.md) is pulled like any other characteristic, but it does not add dice.
-Instead, if you pull a [Focus](Foci.md) into a check, you gain [Effort](Effort.md) to your result if you roll at least one [Effort](Effort.md).
+Foci aren't exactly *pulled* into a check.
+Instead, they provide [Synergy](Synergy.md) for a check when they apply to the situation.

 ### Connections